Statistics About Seniors

 - The average American life expectancy is 78 years.
 More precisely, for a child born in 2015 the average expected lifespan is 78.8 years according to the National Center for Health Statistics.

-For males born in 2015 the average life expectancy was 76.5 years.
-For females it was 81.2 years.
+- For males born in 2015 the average life expectancy was 76.5 years, and for females it was 81.2 years.
 Significant differences also correlate with income, region of the US and other demographics.

 - If you reach age 80, you’ll likely stay awhile longer.
 Men and women who reach age 80 live another eight to 10 years on average according to the CDC.